stevesaliman/gradle-properties-plugin/README.md

 recommendedProperties names: ["property1", "property2", ...], defaultFile: "default File Text"
 ```

-This closure checks all the given property names, and prints a message if we're missing any.
+This method checks all the given property names, and prints a message if we're missing any.

 # Notes #
 If a property is set in the build.gradle file before the properties plugin is